 So we drove the 5 miles (!) back along the strip and stopped off at the Bellagio hotel to see the fountains overlooking “Paris”!
 We drove past various themed hotels, New York, Venetian, Circus etc and were completely in awe of how busy and how noisy the place was.
 I think it made London feel like a provincial town!
 I had heard that Vegas at a weekend was busy, but I didn’t expect this!

-I was amazed at the number of shops that joined up the hotels.
+I was amazed at the number of shops that connected the hotels.
 I do not like ‘shopping malls’ anyway, so a 5 mile long one of shopping and gambling halls was never really going to appeal.
 Having developed themed hotels, I couldn’t understand why they then choose to drape advertising over the landmarks of the Statue of Liberty and the Pyramid.

-It had always been on Chris’ agenda to visit Vegas so I was happy to oblige in this big USA tour.
+It had always been on Chris’ agenda to visit Vegas so I was happy to oblige while on this big USA tour.
 (Note from Chris: I had always wanted to see what the fuss was all about.
 Now I’ve seen it, I can say it serves it’s market well, but I am not a part of it!)

 We went back to our hotel and decided to explore the hotels near to us on foot and choose somewhere for dinner.
 We walked around the Mandalay, and took the (free this time) lift to the 64th floor Sky Fall bar, with a fantastic view of the strip and all the shining neon landmarks.